Skyway.com Answers Buyers’ Need For Rapid Online Condo Insurance In Fast-Paced Housing Market - NewsBreak

 In the fast-paced housing market, minutes matter.
 Thanks to one insuretech, consumers now have one less hurdle in their Florida condo buying journey.
-ST PETERSBURG, Fla. /Massachusetts Newswire – National News/ — It is no secret that the housing market in Florida is hot.
+ST PETERSBURG, Fla., Sept.
+30, 2021 (SEND2PRESS NEWSWIRE) — It is no secret that the housing market in Florida is hot.
 Properties move fast, and consumers are finding more ways to make all parts of buying and owning a home quick, easy, and mostly online.
-One insuretech, UPC Insurance®, answered the consumer call for the ability to almost instantly have an estimate of what a policy will cost, and the ability to buy a Florida Condo policy completely online with Skyway.com.
+One insuretech, UPC Insurance®, answered the consumer call for the ability to almost instantly have an estimate of what a policy will cost, and the ability to buy a Florida Condo policy completely online with Skyway.com.www.couriernews.com

 Comments / 0